minkphp/docs/guides/session.rst

 HTTP Authentication
 -------------------

-The Mink session has a special method to perform HTTP Basic authentication:
+The session has a special method to perform HTTP Basic authentication:

 .. code-block:: php